nogibjj/Project4_Kashaf/README.md

 ## Project4_Kashaf

-Create a Microservice that returns a JSON payload and performs a Data Engineering related task using python wikipedia and textblob libraries, and build Continuous Delivery of Flask/FastAPI Data Engineering API on AWS.
+In this project, I created a Microservice that returns a JSON payload and performs a Data Engineering related task using python wikipedia and textblob libraries, and the click function.
+Later, I also build Continuous Delivery of Flask/FastAPI Data Engineering API on AWS.

 ### Project Objectives: